kunkun0w0/kunkun0w0.github.io/_pages/about.md

 Recently, I mainly focused on character animation and human-X interaction.

 <!-- I am looking for research internship for 24 Summer, here is my [CV](images/CV_ZekunLi.pdf).
 Please freely contact me without any hesitation! (○'◡'○)ﾉ  -->
-I'm always open to collaboration; Please freely contact me without any hesitation! (○'◡'○)ﾉ
+I'm always open to collaboration; If you want to work with me, please freely contact me without any hesitation! (○'◡'○)ﾉ

 <!-- # 🔥 News